 There are a lot of moving variables and you want to bring everyone on the same page quickly, e.g., a project kickoff meeting

 A crisis happens that requires immediate attention

 The major downside of synchronous communication is that it can be a time suck.
-We all know what it’s like to sit in “meetings that should have been an email,” how difficult it is to schedule a live meeting with a group of people, and how meetings can slow progress overall because you have to wait for a time everyone is free ... not to mention that a 30-minute meeting with 10 people actually equates to 5 hours of time.
+We all know what it’s like to sit in “meetings that should have been an email,” how difficult it is to schedule a live meeting at a set time with a group of busy people, and how meetings can slow progress overall because you have to wait for a time everyone is free ... not to mention that a 30-minute meeting with 10 people actually equates to 5 hours of time.